Junnygram/devops/session4/kubernatesKind.md

-Sure, here's the consolidated message with both the detailed explanation of the 11 Kubernetes "kind" objects and the corresponding `nginx` examples with comments:

----

 Kubernetes objects are entities that represent the state of your cluster, such as what applications are running and which other resources are available.
 The "kind" field in your YAML files specifies the type of Kubernetes object you are defining.
 Here are the 11 common types of "kind" in Kubernetes, their properties, and when to use them: